OscillateLabsLLC/simple-docker-manager/README.md

      --user 0:0 \
      -p 3000:3000 \
      -v /var/run/docker.sock:/var/run/docker.sock:ro \
-     simple-docker-manager:latest
+     ghcr.io/oscillatelabsllc/simple-docker-manager:latest
    ```

 **Note:** On macOS with Docker Desktop, running as root is typically required since there's no docker group.
-On Linux, you can alternatively add the container user to the docker group, but this requires modifying the Dockerfile.
+On Linux, you can alternatively add the container user to the docker group.